unicode-org/conformance/README.md

 (JavaScript), ICU4X (RUST), ICU4C, etc. Additional programming platforms may be added to use the test driver framework.

-The goal of this work is an easy-to-use framework for verifying that an implementation of ICU functions agrees with the required behavior.
-When a DDT tet passes, it a strong indication that output is consistent across platforms.
+One goal of this work is an easy-to-use framework for verifying that an implementation of ICU functions agrees with the required behavior.
+When a DDTupdate_README tet passes, it a strong indication that output is consistent across platforms.

+A second goal is to find issues in particular implementations of ICU functions.
+This is facilitated by generating data from CLDR (in most cases) or other trused sources.
+By highlighting differt results than expected, implementation errors can be highlighted in ways that unit testing in each platform cannot easily detect.

 **Conformance Testing** is also known as **Data Driven Test (DDT)**.
 It focuses on functions that accept data input such as numbers, date/time data, and other